 Appointed Scotland’s new Commisioner fae Customs:

-arrivals and exits wer noo yer aivery-day!
+arrivals and exits wer noo yer aivry-day!

 Whit a summer that wis!

-Aye Herschel wis far seeing
+Aye Herschel wis far-seeing

 Maister, ye wer guid tae me.
 I will naiver forget that.